This guide will help you understand all about psyche splitting off from trauma and how to heal from childhood trauma splitting.

 Turn your attention to a person or people who have been kind to you – a neighbor who helped you, a family member who supported you, or even a stranger who offered you an act of kindness.

-Take a deep breath as you give thanks for this person.
+Take a deep breath as you give thanks to this person.

 Gratitude for your surroundings